Progressive wear of the meniscus, mechanical symptoms and management strategies

 Treatment options

-The management of degenerative meniscal lesions is most often conservative first-line treatmentthe aim being to relieve pain, improve knee function and slow down degenerative progression.
+The management of degenerative meniscal lesions is most often conservative as a first-line approach, the objective being to relieve pain, improve knee function and slow down the degenerative progression.

 Conservative treatment